 Goalposts Must be white and when stained by bore water or some other agent, cleaned.
-Goal nets should not be suspended by any kind of metal frame or elbow but by some other method which does not constitute a danger to players (eg box nets).
-Equipment A stretcher, 4 corner flags that are pla logo. ain and without club or any other Venue Facilitie es Signage 24m linear metres is to be reserved for Sony PS4 signage comprising 8m on the centre of the far side of the field (4m each side of the half- way line) and 8m behind each goal.
+Goal nets should not be suspended by any kind of metal frame or elbow but by some other method which does not constitute a danger to players (such box nets).
+Equipment A stretcher, 4 corner flags that are plain Venue Fac ilities Signage 24 metres linear metres is to be reserved for Sony PS4 signage comprising 8 metres on the centre of the far side of the field (4 metres each side of the half-way line) and 8 metres behind each goal.
 Football West or its nominee Seating Capacity A permanent structure specifically designed for seating spectators situated outside the clubrooms that provides unobstructed viewing to the field of play and that provides seating for a minimum of 120 people.
 The structure must be approved by Football West.
 A permanent structure specifically designed for seating spectators situated outside the clubrooms that provides unobstructed viewing to the field of play and that provides under cover seating for a minimum of 500 people.
 The structure must be approved by Football West.
-Food and Drinks The venue must have selling points for food and alcoholic and non- alcoholic beverages.
+Food and Drinks The venue must have selling points for food and alcoholic and non-alcoholic beverages.
 In addition, an exclusive area for sponsors and VIPs should be set aside.
 Toilets Male and Female Public toilets which are away from the team change rooms and accessible to all spectators.
 A public disabled toilet should be provided.
 Parking Sufficient parking for match officials close to the match officials' change room.
 50 bays for players and team officials.
-Change Room S Home and Away Teams Must be separate from each other and be large enough for 20 people.
+Change Ro ooms Home and Away Teams Must be separate from each other and be large enough for 20 people.
 Must have hot and cold water showers, toilets which are separate from the public toilets and clothes hanging facilities.
-Other equipment recommended: Whiteboard and pens Mirror & Washbasin Power Points Refrigerator Match Officials Must be separate from team change rooms and be large enough for 4 people.
+Match Officials Must be separate from team change rooms and be large enough for four people.
 Must have a hot and cold water shower, a toilet and clothes hanging facilities.
-The match officials' change room may not be used for any other purpose (eg. storage) and MUST be lockable.
+The match officials' change room may not be used for any other purpose (such as storage) and MUST be lockable.
 Match officials should be able to move to the team change rooms without going through an open area or an area to which spectators and the general public has access.
-Other equipment recommended: Mirror & Washbasin Power Points Signage All rooms must be clearly marked as to their purposes.
+Other equipment recommended: • Mirror & Washbasin • Power Points Signage All rooms must be clearly marked as to their purposes.

-Sports Presentation PA System A PA system of sufficient volume to be heard throughout the complete spectator area is required.
+Sports Presen Sports Presentation PÅ System A PA system of sufficient volume to be heard throughout the complete spectator area is required.
 A system that can handle both music and speech simultaneously.
 A CD player or some other means through which music can be played through loudspeakers in the main spectator area.
 Wireless microphone connected to the PA System.
 Scoreboard A scoreboard erected on one side of the Field of Play, which is visible to people on the opposite side of the Field of Play.
 The scoreboard must be able to display unique team names and team scores.
-Medical Medical Treatment Table An undercover treatment table must be present, which is able to be used by both teams.
+Medical Treatment Table An undercover treatment table must be present, which is able to be used by both teams.
 A separate Athletes Medical Room is recommended with two treatment tables.